Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_pick_and_place.md

 > This creates a set of planned trajectories, iterating through a pre-grasp, grasp, pick up, and place set of poses.
 Finally, this set of trajectories is sent back to Unity.

+### Use Docker Container

+1. If you are using ROS docker container and have not already build the ROS docker image.
+Follow the steps in [Part 2](2_ros_tcp.md) to build the `unity-robotics:pick-and-place` docker image.

+### Manually Setup ROS

 1. If you have not already built and sourced the ROS workspace since importing the new ROS packages, navigate to your ROS workplace, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/`, run `catkin_make && source devel/setup.bash`.
 Ensure there are no errors.

 1. If you have not already set the ROS parameter values in the `params.yaml`, navigate to `src/niryo_moveit/config/params.yaml` and open the file for editing.
 Follow the steps in [Part 2](2_ros_tcp.md) to configure the values.